Pete1232/home-manager-config/README.md

 ### Java and SBT

-- For work projects an overlay of Java 11 is needed.
-For perfonal projects this can be overriden with custom config.
+- For projects not using Nix an overlay of Java 11 is needed to make sure everything works.
+For personal projects this can be overriden with custom config.
 - The dependency tree plugin is now built into SBT, but home-manager doesn't support that.
-- `JAVA_HOME` needs to be explicitly added to the `initExtra`.
-Not sure why since I expected the Java program to do this.

-### Nix

-- The Nix install script needs to be an `initExtra`.
-Think this is because home-manager doesn't support profiles yet.
+So it needs to be added in another plugin file.

 ### ZSH